stefanbogdanov2c/mc-manhunt/README.md

 ## Description

-The goal of this mod is to experience a true reverse manhunt!
-One player is selected to become a hunter, while the others try to speedrun the game.
+The goal of this plugin is to experience a reverse manhunt!
+One player is randomly selected to become a hunter, while the others try to speedrun the game.
 The hunters goal is to stop them by any means necessary.
-When he dies, he gets to try again, while the others can just spectate.
+When he dies, he gets to try again, while the others can just spectate after dying.

 ## Starting the game